hci-a-if-its-2019/assignment-2-safhiram/README.md

 Make an alert if there is no result in search feature.
 Change the position of the order form so there is not a lot of empty space.
 -DON’T
-Show the password input , just make password input not visible Put any nonfunctional button
-Put troll feature behind the itsmine box often show sign in fiture.
+Put troll feature behind the itsmine box
 ```

 ## Part B: Assumptions